aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odso/firstrowcontainscolumnnames/_index.md

 title: Odso.FirstRowContainsColumnNames
 linktitle: FirstRowContainsColumnNames
 second_title: Aspose.Words for .NET API Reference
-description: Odso property.
+description: Odso FirstRowContainsColumnNames property.
 Specifies that a hosting application shall treat the first row of data in the specified external data source as a header row containing the names of each column in the data source.
 The default value is false in C#.
 type: docs
 weight: 60
 url: /net/aspose.words.settings/odso/firstrowcontainscolumnnames/